Coexistence of extended and localized states in finite-sized mosaic Wannier-Stark lattices

 Here, we consider a 1D mosaic lattice with Stark effect, which can be described by the following Hamiltonian

 where $c_{n}$ is the annihilation operator at site $n$, $J$ is the nearest-neighbor hopping term, $\epsilon_n$ is the on-site modulated potential, which is further determined by a constant force $F$ and modulation period $\kappa$.
 This model introduces a Stark potential on every $\kappa$th site, and the value is linearly increasing along the site number.
+Note that in the experiment, the total number of lattice sites is always limited, which sets an upper bound for the applied potential.